 The Cluster mission consists of four identical spacecraft flying in a tetrahedron-like formation (Escoubet et al., 2001).
-Cluster has a polar orbit with a period of around 57 hours.
-Although some modifications in the orbit have been made during the mission, the data used in this paper are mostly from orbits with perigee around 4 R_E and apogee around 19 R_E.
-Initially Cluster had its apogee in a near ecliptic plane, but it slowly moved southward due to precession.
+Cluster has a polar orbit with a period of around 57 h.
+Although some modifications in the orbit have been made during the mission, the data used in this paper are mostly from orbits with perigee around 4 $R{\rm E}$ and apogee around 19 $R{\rm E}$.
+Initially Cluster had its apogee in a near-ecliptic plane, but it slowly moved southward due to precession.

-Since there are not much simultaneous EDI and CODIF measurements, we combine the two datasets, using EDI and CODIF data taken under similar geomagnetic conditions and in same region in space, but not necessarily simultaneously.
+Since there are not many simultaneous EDI and CODIF measurements, we combine the two datasets, using EDI and CODIF data taken under similar geomagnetic conditions and in the same region in space, but not necessarily simultaneously.